our chickens

 Animal Welfare

-To ensure we are maintaining our optimum animal welfare standards, third party audits and internal audits are conducted yearly.
+To ensure we are maintaining optimal animal welfare standards, both third-party audits and internal audits are conducted annually.
 Flock assessments that review health standards like quality of feet, cleanliness of feathers, and dryness of litter are conducted by our team members for every flock.

 Our